Bettapro/Solar-Tracer-Blynk-V3/README.md

 [![Spell Check](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/actions/workflows/spell-check.yml/badge.svg)](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/actions/workflows/spell-check.yml)

-### An Arduino project to connect one MPPT Solar Controllers to an `ESP8266/ESP32` and monitor it using the `Blynk` mobile app!
+### An Arduino project to connect one MPPT Solar Controllers to an `ESP8266/ESP32` and monitor it!

 You can take a look to the previous version of this software:
 * *v1* [Tracer-RS485-Modbus-Blynk](https://github.com/jaminNZx/Tracer-RS485-Modbus-Blynk)